 - 1 billion people worldwide with marginal food supplies today could die of starvation because of ensuing agricultural collapse.

-If war broke out between 2 countries and 100 Hiroshima-sized bombs were dropped on cities, the smoke from these fires would result in a giant ozone hole that would last for 5 years.
+If war broke out between two countries and 100 Hiroshima-sized bombs, each the equivalent of 15,000 tons of TNT, were dropped on cities, the smoke from these fires would result in a giant ozone hole that would last for 5 years or more.
 The worst effects would be the northern high latitudes, with a 50-70% ozone loss (and 20% globally, 25-45% mid-latitude).

 The resulting increase in UV radiation would kill or harm plants and animals resulting in serious consequences for human health.